readyfor/storycapture/README.md

 ### Storybook versions

-Storycap is tested with the followings versions:
+Storycapture is tested with the followings versions:

 - Simple mode:
   - [x] Storybook v9.x